avatar

 I recently bought a PineTime watch on a whim.
 And I’m still not sure what I’m going to do with it, but it runs an open source operating system (InfiniTime based on FreeRTOS) so I’m lured by the thought of customizing or contributing in some way no matter how small.
+The first thing I noticed when booting my watch for the first time is the battery indicator didn’t seem to be working despite the fact that I was actively charging it.

 Continue reading